awslabs/aws-shell/README.rst

 Basic Usage
 ===========

-The AWS Shell accepts the same commands as the AWS CLI, except you don't need to provide the ``aws`` prefix.
+The aws-shell accepts the same commands as the AWS CLI, except you don't need to provide the ``aws`` prefix.
 For example, here are a few commands you can try::